zhouxiang19910319/portfolio_5.0/README.md

 ## Detailes I need to change/ Known issues

 1. ~~Image sliding section has one blank page at the end.~~
-2. Add in banner on every project picture.
+2. ~~Add in banner on every project picture.~~
+3. ~~The last project's height when viewport becomes narrow is way too small.~~
+4. Browser compatibilities?
+   1. Safari?
+   2. Chrome?
-3.
+   3. IE (version??)
+   4. Firefox?
+   5. Oprea?
+5. Contact me section has too much height by default.
+6. When viewport is too narrow, right side grids do not show up.